hirrolot/hirrolot.github.io/content/rust-is-hard-or-the-misery-of-mainstream-programming.md

 ## Functions that handle updates: First try

 We are programming a ~~blazing fast~~ messenger bot to make people's lives easier.
 Using long polling or webhooks, we obtain a stream of server updates, one-by-one.
-For all updates, we have a vector of handlers, each of which accept a reference to an update and return a future resolving to `()`. `Dispatcher` owns the handler vector and on each incoming update, it executes the handlers sequentially.
+For all updates, we have a vector of handlers, each of which accepts a reference to an update and returns a future resolving to `()`. `Dispatcher` owns the handler vector and on each incoming update, it executes the handlers sequentially.

 Let us try to implement this.
 We will omit the execution of handlers and focus only on the `push_handler` function.
 First try ([playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=77fa41ad76bd47211ba3778a7c41d3ae)):